sysrpl/Codebot.Web/README.md

 The ``Test/wwwroot`` folder contains the content of your website including any static files and subfolders might want to serve.
 When a client web browser requests a resource the web server will search for them begining in the ``wwwroot`` folder.

-If a request is made to a folder the framework will search for a special file named ``home.ashx`` and read its contents.
-The contents of ``home.ashx`` should contain the name of the class used to handle the incomming request by this framework.
-In our case, the name of the class is ``Test.Hello, Test``, where ``Test.Hello`` is the namespace qualified name of the class, and ``, Test`` reference the the assembly name where the class is located.
-This class should derived from BasicHandler or one of its descendants.
-An instance of that class type will be created by the framework and invoked passing it the current ``HttpContext``.
+If a request is made to a folder the framework will search for a special file named ``home.ashx`` then read its contents.
+The contents of ``home.ashx`` should contain the name of the handler class which will be used to handle the incomming request.
+In our case, the name of the handler class is ``Test.Hello, Test``, where ``Test.Hello`` is the namespace qualified name of the handler class, and ``, Test`` reference the the assembly name where the handler class is located.
+This handler class should derived from BasicHandler or one of its descendants.
+An instance of that class handler type will be created by the framework and invoked with the current ``HttpContext``.

-Using this design of folders containing a ``home.ashx`` file you can easily design a website with one or more varying page handler types.
+Using this pattern of folders containing a ``home.ashx`` file its possible to design a website with one or more varying page handler types with each folder containing a ``home.ashx`` file designating which handler class procceses requests for that specific folder.

 ## Serving Pages from Your Class